vladak/workmon/README.md

 Install the Tapo app on a mobile phone.
 Register new account, remember the user ID and password as these will be necessary.

-Setup the plug so that it connects to dedicated (IoT) WiFi network.
+Setup the plug so that it connects to dedicated (IoT) WiFi network with static IP address.
+Set up and configure https://github.com/vladak/plug2mqtt/ to publish the state of the plug, notably the power consumption.

 ### Feather